A Place to Thrive.

 Greatness Grows Here

-Established in 1850, San Joaquin County is composed of 25 departments and agencies that provide a full range of services to more than 779,000 residents.
-Encompassing an area of 1,426 square miles, including 35 square miles of water and waterways, with seven cities — Escalon, Lathrop, Lodi, Manteca, Ripon, Stockton, and Tracy — San Joaquin County has a long history of providing responsive public service and innovative programs while operating under sound fiscal principles.
+Established in 1850, San Joaquin County is composed of 28 departments and agencies that provide a full range of services to more than 789,410 residents.
+Encompassing an area of 1,426 square miles, including 35 square miles of water and waterways, with eight cities — Escalon, Lathrop, Lodi, Manteca, Mountain House, Ripon, Stockton, and Tracy — San Joaquin County has a long history of providing responsive public service and innovative programs while operating under sound fiscal principles.
 Working together, an elected Board of Supervisors and County staff strive to represent, and support and protect the individuals, families, businesses, and natural resources that make our County a great place to live, work and play.